RecipeRadar is a free recipe search engine and meal planner that respects your time, privacy, and ability to contribute feedback and improvements.

 We are strongly influenced by information retrieval concepts, and view recipe search as a relevance optimization problem.
 Our corpus of documents is a set of recipes, and our queries are ingredients and constraints.
 By carefully tokenizing, indexing and scoring our documents and queries we can provide blazing-fast search results and improve our recipe recall and result precision over time.

-The application should allow people to plan ahead and arrange the meals they'd like to prepare, and automatically create shopping lists which help them track the ingredients they need to find.
+The application should allow people to plan ahead and arrange the meals they'd like to prepare, and automatically create shopping lists that help them track the ingredients they need to find.

 RecipeRadar should provide an intuitive list of instructions for preparation of meals, including diagrams to illustrate the steps required and time-based reminders of kitchen tasks.